Search Menu

 Leashes for Puppies

 Training leashes are great options for your new puppy.
-You’ll most likely be teaching them how to heel and walk without tugging on the leash, so training leashes are ideal.
+You’ll want to teach them how to heel and walk without tugging on the leash, so training leashes are ideal.
 They’re made for this stage of dog-walking.

 French bulldog puppy in a harness sitting in tall green grass on a leash for a walk.